-The Chacos in this review all received similar scores, only varying slightly due to nuanced design and material selections.
-The Z/1 Classic is noticeably the most sporty but also less comfortable than the Cloud and Z/Volv models.
+Most of the Chaco sandals in this review all received similar scores, only varying slightly due to nuanced design features and material selections.
+The Z/1 Classic is a very durable and supportive model with a classic Chaco design and high-quality materials.

 Chaco has built an iconic sandal with the Z/1 Classic; the hardcore fandom following this shoe is legit and founded in bonafide trail performance.

 Our experience with the Chaco family has shown that comfort is a fluid metric that has notable variance from user to user.
 It depends mostly on how you intend to use (or abuse) your footwear.
 Light to moderate users will likely find the extra rugged soles a bit unforgiving for their needs.
 Multi-sport die-hards, on the other hand, will be fond of the extra support when the going gets tough.

 The Z/1 Classic has one of the stiffest, heaviest, most-bombproof soles in our review.
 Most of our testers find this to be a positive attribute regarding comfort.
 Thick soles tend to have greater shock-absorbing capabilities and generally keep the foot from feeling the sharp irregularities of the trail.
 Even on the roughest terrain, our feet remained comfortable in the soles of the Z/1 Classic.
 Furthermore, the intuitive strap placement kept our feet secure without any rubbing or hotspots.

 The interwoven webbing of the Z/1 Classic offers a very secure and comfortable fit; even during demanding activities like trail running.